Payroll Software Buyer's Guide

-Zenefits is a cloud-based suite of tools that enables companies to manage HR, payroll and benefits from a central platform.
-The solution is targeted at small and mid-sized businesses.Users can view the company’s structure via a dynamic org chart, which gives a real-time picture that shows changes to titles, contact info and other system updates.
+Zenefits is a cloud-based suite that provides integrated HR, payroll and benefits.
+It’s targeted at small businesses but can be used by organizations with up to 2,000 employees.
+Key features include time management, performance management, hiring and onboarding, and document management.Users can view the company’s structure via a dynamic org chart, which gives a real-time picture that shows changes to titles, contact info and other system updates.
 An employee directory centralizes information to facilitate easy collaboration.

 Xero is an online accounting software designed to meet the needs of small businesses.
 The easy-to-use interface helps companies visualize their financial position and monitor performance based on real-time data.
-The system is designed to connect businesses with third-party advisors and services in order to increase collaboration.
-This vendor offers a variety of integrations, making the system capable of handling a variety of tasks associated with accounting.
+The solution is designed to connect businesses with third-party advisors and services in order to increase collaboration.
+This vendor offers a variety of integrations, making the platform capable of handling a variety of tasks associated with accounting.

-Workday HCM is a SaaS solution that unifies all aspects of managing the employee lifecycle in a single system.
+Workday HCM is a SaaS solution that unifies all aspects of managing the employee lifecycle in a single HRMS.
 The suite of modules allows organizations to operate globally, run payroll, administer benefits, manage talent and facilitate learning, among other things.While designed for medium and large enterprises, the platform can support the needs of smaller businesses as well.
 A business process framework provides control for all internal processes.
-The system is also equipped with audit tools and built-in security capabilities, and it offers mobile apps for flexible access.
+The software is also equipped with audit tools and built-in security capabilities, and it offers mobile apps for flexible access.

 Kronos Workforce Central is a full-service suite designed to meet the needs of businesses of all sizes, regardless of industry.
 Based in the cloud, it is fully scalable — giving users the flexibility to use the most important functionalities on the go, no matter how big the organization grows.
 With its numerous capabilities, managers can automate and streamline many core HR tasks.
 It facilitates the management of an entire team, driving employee engagement and bolstering business processes.